Best Air Purifiers (2026): Top 8 Picks Tested

 TL;DR

-The best air purifier for most people is the Coway Airmega 200M ($160), which delivers strong CADR ratings, a quiet 24 dB sleep mode, and proven True HEPA filtration at a price that is hard to beat.
+At Clean Air Critic, the best air purifier for most people is the Coway Airmega 200M ($160), which delivers strong CADR ratings, a quiet 24 dB sleep mode, and proven True HEPA filtration at a price that is hard to beat.
 For large rooms, the Levoit Core 600S ($240) offers 410 CFM CADR with smart features.
-Budget buyers should grab the Levoit Core 300 ($100), and anyone willing to invest in medical-grade filtration should consider the IQAir HealthPro Plus ($899).
+Budget buyers should grab the Levoit Core 300 ($100), and anyone willing to invest in medical-grade filtration should consider the IQAir HealthPro Plus XE ($1,199).

 Full Comparison